frageno/Nails-Empire/README.md

 * cd Nails-Empire.git,
 * npm start or run with your localserver

-You can also see this project by a visit this site on netlify hosting where I hosted this web.
+You can also see this project by a visit netlify hosting where I hosted this web.

 * https://nailsempire.netlify.app/